yuan7765/dipfinal/README.md

 5. Click Apply Button to save the changes.

 > **Warning**
-> This page only take effect after the stylized image has been genereated.
+> Apply Preset page only take effect after the stylized image has been genereated.

 ### Combined Two Style By Drawing